Welcome to beets! This guide will help you begin using it to make your music collection better.

 permissions error.
 (You probably won’t run into this if you’ve installed

 Python yourself with Homebrew or otherwise.
 You can also try MacPorts.)

 If this happens, you can install beets for the current user only by typing

 pip install --user beets.
 If you do that, you might want to add

 ~/Library/Python/3.6/bin to your

 Installing beets on Windows can be tricky.
 Following these steps might help you get it right:

-- If you don’t have it, install Python (you want Python 3.6).
+- If you don’t have it, install Python (you want at least Python 3.6).
 The installer should give you the option to “add Python to PATH.”
 Check this box.
 If you do that, you can skip the next step.